nurrbb/jd-2-capstone-project-nurrbb/README.md

-Airline Ticketing System Backend Service Application
+# Airline Ticketing System Backend Service Application

-Technologies Used:
+## Technologies Used

-Java 17
-Maven
-Spring Boot 3
-MySQL Database
+- **Java 17**
+- **Maven**
+- **Spring Boot 3**
+- **MySQL Database**
-Restful Web Service (JSON)
+- **Restful Web Service (JSON)**

+## Project Overview
-Project Overview: The Airline Ticketing System is a backend service application developed to manage essential functions for airline companies, airports, routes, and flight ticketing.
-It is designed using Spring Boot for rapid development, with a focus on scalability and ease of use.
-The application enables users to efficiently manage and search through airline companies, airports, routes, and flight details.
+The Airline Ticketing System is a backend service application developed to manage essential functions for airline companies, airports, routes, and flight ticketing.
+It is designed using Spring Boot and MySQL for robust data management and RESTful APIs for efficient communication.

-Key Features:

-Airline Company Management: Allows adding new airline companies and searching for existing ones.

-Airport Management: Users can add new airports and search through the list of airports.

-Route Management: Enables users to create and search for routes between different airports.

-Flight Definition for Airlines: Users can define flights for specific airlines and search through flight details.

-Ticket Purchase and Management:

-Users can purchase tickets while ensuring the security of sensitive information.
-During the purchase process, credit card details are masked  to protect customer data.
-The application supports various formats of credit card inputs  and ensures they are masked uniformly.
+## Features
+- **Airline Management:**
+  - Add new airline companies.
+  - Search for existing airline companies.

+- **Airport Management:**
+  - Add new airports.
+  - Search for existing airports.

+- **Route Management:**
+  - Add new routes.
+  - Search for existing routes.

+- **Flight Management:**
+  - Define new flights for airline companies.
+  - Search for existing flights.

+- **Ticket Purchasing:**
+  - Purchase tickets with credit card information masking (e.g., "4221161122330005" -> "422116******0005").
+  - Accepts credit card numbers with various delimiters (e.g., "4221-1611-2233-0005", "4221,1611,2233,0005") and masks them in the expected format.
-Users can search for tickets using ticket numbers and cancel tickets if needed.
+  - Search for tickets using the ticket number.
-Soft Deletion for Deletion Processes: For all delete operations, a soft delete approach is applied to maintain data integrity and allow for recovery if necessary.

-Global Exception Handling: A comprehensive global exception handling mechanism is implemented to provide consistent error management throughout the application.

-Consistent API Responses: API responses follow a standardized format, ensuring a uniform experience across all endpoints.
+  - Cancel tickets using the ticket number.

+- **Soft Delete:**
+  Soft delete is implemented for operations that require deletion, ensuring data integrity.

+- **Global Exception Handling:**
+  Centralized handling of exceptions to maintain consistency in error responses.

+- **API Responses:**
+  Standardized response structure for all API endpoints.

+## Testing
+- Unit tests are written for all public methods, ensuring reliability and correctness of the application's logic.
+- Test coverage is maintained at a minimum of 60%.

+## Project Structure
+The project is hosted on GitHub and developed as a backend-only service, focusing on API functionalities.
+It can be tested using tools like Postman.

+Feel free to clone the repository and explore the codebase!